 git push -f origin ticket_xxxxx

-Note that this will rewrite history of ticket_xxxxx - if you check the commit hashes before and after the operation at GitHub you will notice that the commit hashes do not match any more.
-This is acceptable, as the branch is merely a topic branch, and nobody should be basing their work on it.
+Note that this will rewrite history of ticket_xxxxx - if you check the commit hashes before and after the operation at GitHub you will notice that the commit hashes do not match anymore.
+This is acceptable, as the branch is a topic branch, and nobody should be basing their work on it.

 After upstream has changed¶

-When upstream (django/django) has changed, you should rebase your work.
-To do this, use:
+django/django) has changed, you should rebase your work.
+To

 The rebase command removes all your local commits temporarily, applies the upstream commits, and then applies your local commits again on the work.